Rehabilitation Assistant

 $1,500 |

-A complete supply list can be found in the supplies section.
+A complete supply list can be found in the Program Information section.

 High school diploma (or expected completion within 45 days of the program start date), or equivalent.
 International applicants must meet the general entrance requirements [PDF] based on country/curriculum of study.
 Applicants must also meet the program-specific requirements, including: